atharva-sardar02/ad-mint-ai/docs/PRD.md

 - System shall increment total_generations on video completion
 - System shall add generation cost to total_cost
 - System shall update last_login on each login

+### 8.7 Hero-Frame & Iterative Refinement Workflow

+The system shall support a professional, hero-frame-first workflow that mirrors how expert creators work in practice: starting from a single high-quality still frame, evolving into motion, and iterating with both automated and human-in-the-loop feedback.

+**FR-036: Hero Frame Generation (Text → Photo)**
+- System shall provide a dedicated hero-frame generation flow separate from full video generation.
+- System shall accept a cinematography-focused text prompt (subject, lighting, mood, lens, composition, film stock, aspect ratio).
+- System shall call a text-to-image model (e.g., Stable Diffusion / SDXL on Replicate) and generate **4–8 hero frame candidates** per request.
+- System shall expose a gallery UI where the user can:
+  - View all hero frame candidates in a grid
+  - Zoom into a candidate
+  - Mark one hero frame as the **primary hero frame** for downstream video generation
+- System shall store generated hero frames with metadata (prompt, model, seed, aspect ratio) linked to the user and generation request.

+**FR-037: Cinematographer-Level Prompt Enhancement for Images**
+- System shall offer an optional LLM-powered “cinematographer enhancement” step for hero-frame prompts.
+- System shall accept a basic user prompt and return an enriched prompt that includes:
+  - Camera body and lens details
+  - Lighting direction and quality
+  - Composition notes (framing, depth, rule of thirds)
+  - Film stock/color science references
+  - Mood and atmosphere descriptors
+  - Aspect ratio and stylization hints
+- System shall display the enhanced prompt side-by-side with the original, with a clear explanation of what was improved.
+- System shall allow the user to accept as-is, edit, or revert to the original prompt before generating hero frames.

+**FR-038: Hero Frame Iteration & Selection**
+- System shall allow the user to:
+  - Regenerate hero frames with the same prompt (slot-machine style iteration)
+  - Slightly mutate prompts (e.g., adjust lighting, composition, mood) and regenerate
+  - Save multiple “favorite” hero frames for later experiments
+- System shall clearly indicate which hero frame is currently selected as the canonical anchor for video generation.
+- System shall track the iteration history for hero frame generation (prompt variants, model settings, seeds) for analytics and debugging.

+**FR-039: Image-to-Video Generation (Photo → Video) from Hero Frame**
+- System shall support an image-to-video flow that takes a selected hero frame as the primary visual input.
+- System shall call one or more image-to-video models (e.g., Kling, Wan, PixVerse, or equivalent) via a backend service.
+- System shall accept a **motion prompt** describing camera movement and temporal behavior, including:
+  - Camera movement (dolly, push-in, handheld, static)
+  - Frame rate and playback speed (slow motion vs. real-time)
+  - Motion intensity and direction
+- System shall support **negative prompts** to suppress undesirable artifacts (e.g., “fast movements”, “disfigurements”, “low quality”, “dust particles”, “distortions”).
+- System shall generate at least one video attempt from the hero frame with the provided motion + negative prompts.

+**FR-040: Automated Multi-Attempt Generation with VBench-Based Selection**
+- System shall support an **automated 3-attempt mode** for image-to-video generation:
+  - Given a hero frame and motion/negative prompts, the system **automatically generates 3 video attempts** without additional user input.
+  - All 3 attempts shall be stored and linked to the same “generation group”.
+- After generation completes, the system shall:
+  - Run VBench (or equivalent) quality evaluation on each attempt.
+  - Compute per-attempt scores (e.g., temporal consistency, aesthetics, prompt alignment) and an overall quality score.
+  - Automatically select the **highest-scoring attempt** as the “system-selected best” and mark it explicitly in the UI.
+- System shall expose an API and UI to retrieve:
+  - All attempts for a given generation group
+  - VBench metrics per attempt
+  - Which attempt was auto-selected as best and why (score breakdown).

+**FR-041: Iteration Workspace & Human-in-the-Loop Refinement**
+- System shall provide a dedicated **Iteration Workspace** UI for refining video attempts that includes:
+  - Side-by-side comparison of the 3 auto-generated attempts
+  - Visual indication of the VBench score for each attempt
+  - Ability to play videos in sync for direct comparison
+- System shall allow users to:
+  - Manually override the auto-selected best attempt (choose a different “winner”)
+  - Trigger manual regenerations with updated motion and/or negative prompts
+  - Edit the hero-frame or motion prompts using an inline editor.
+- System shall offer LLM-powered **prompt improvement suggestions** based on:
+  - VBench feedback (e.g., low temporal consistency → suggest stronger motion constraints)
+  - User feedback (e.g., “too chaotic”, “not cinematic enough”)
+- System shall log each manual regeneration as a new attempt in the generation group, preserving full history.

+**FR-042: Iterative Refinement Workflow & Versioning**
+- System shall treat each cycle of “prompt update → new attempts → evaluation → selection” as a **refinement iteration**.
+- System shall maintain a **generation history timeline** that shows:
+  - Iteration number
+  - Chosen attempt for that iteration
+  - Key prompt changes
+  - VBench score trends over time
+- System shall support version comparison:
+  - Compare any two selected versions side-by-side (player + metrics)
+  - Clearly label which version is the current “final” version.
+- System shall maintain a `final_version` pointer for each ad that is used for export, download, and reporting.

+**FR-043: Quality Dashboard & Benchmarks**
+- System shall provide a **Quality Dashboard** that summarizes:
+  - VBench score distribution across attempts and final videos
+  - Average number of iterations per final video
+  - Auto-selected vs. user-selected “best” agreement rate
+- For each video, the dashboard shall visualize:
+  - Per-attempt VBench scores (bar/line chart)
+  - How quality changed across iterations (trend line)
+  - Which iteration produced the final accepted version.
+- System shall allow filtering and aggregation by:
+  - Date range
+  - Campaign or tag (future)
+  - Model used (Kling/Wan/PixVerse/etc.)

+**FR-044: Integration with Existing Pipeline & Epics**
+- The hero-frame and iterative refinement workflow shall **build on** existing epics rather than replacing them:
+  - Reuse the existing generation pipeline (LLM enhancement → scene planning → video generation → stitching → audio) when generating from hero frames.
+  - Reuse Epic 7 capabilities (seed control, VBench, enhanced planning) to power automated quality scoring and consistency.
+  - Reuse Epic 6 editing tools (timeline, trim/split/merge, editor export) as post-generation refinement options on top of the final selected version.
+- No existing epics or PRD requirements shall be removed; this workflow is an additive, professional-mode layer on top of the current system.

 ---